smbox/smbox/algorithm_design.md

 7. **Performance Tracking**
    - Logs all evaluations and tracks global best
-   - Monitors improvements throughout the optimization process
+   - Monitors improvements throughout the optimisation process
    - Integrates with MLflow for experiment tracking (when enabled)

 ## Algorithm Details

-The SMBOX (Sequential Model-Based Optimization eXpress) algorithm efficiently navigates the hyperparameter space by learning from previous evaluations, focusing on promising regions, and maintaining a balance between exploration and exploitation.
-This approach is particularly effective for expensive black-box optimization problems like hyperparameter tuning.
+The SMBOX (Sequential Model-Based Optimisation eXpress) algorithm efficiently navigates the hyperparameter space by learning from previous evaluations, focusing on promising regions, and maintaining a balance between exploration and exploitation.
+This approach is particularly effective for expensive black-box optimisation problems like hyperparameter tuning.

 ### How It Works